ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 - We can naturally fall back to pickle for anything we can’t handle well (requirement 2).

-**Alternatives to Arrow:** We could have built on top of [**protocol buffers**][5], but protocol buffers really aren’t designed for “data”, and that approach wouldn’t satisfy 1, 3, or 4.
+**Alternatives to Arrow:** We could have built on top of [**protocol buffers**][5], but protocol buffers really aren’t designed for numerical data, and that approach wouldn’t satisfy 1, 3, or 4.
 Building on top of [**flatbuffers**][6] actually could be made to work, but it would have required implementing a lot of the facilities that Arrow already has and we preferred a columnar data layout more optimized for big data.

 ## Speedups